Andreessen Horowitz raises the stakes with a new $2.2 billion cryptocurrency fund

-Andreessen Horowitz, the Silicon Valley venture capital firm famed for making successful bets on early-stage tech companies that eventually grew to rule the world, is staking its next claim in the land of cryptocurrency.
+Andreessen Horowitz, the Silicon Valley venture capital firm famed for placing successful bets on early-stage tech companies that grew to rule the world, is staking its next claim in the land of cryptocurrency.

 Earlier today, it revealed a $2.2 billion fund for investments in crypto networks.
 “We believe that the next wave of computing innovation will be driven by crypto,” reads a blog post from a trio of partners at Andreessen Horowitz—one of them being Chris Dixon, a leading voice in the angel investing sphere.
 “We are radically optimistic about crypto’s potential to restore trust and enable new kinds of governance where communities collectively make important decisions about how networks evolve, what behaviors are permitted, and how economic benefits are distributed.”
 According to them, crypto, “as with the internet in the early days, is poised to transform all aspects of our lives.”